A look at the world's best Scotch whisky that stirred up curiosity over its low price tag

 A soft, sweet-spicy whisky from Scotland’s oldest working distillery has been declared the world’s top single malt Scotch.
-Aged in three types of wood and boasting a 45% ABV, the amber comes at a price of only USD 55 (INR 4,512 approx.).
+Aged in three types of wood and boasting a 45% ABV, the amber comes at a price of only USD 55.
 Here’s all about it.

 The world’s best scotch whisky promises smooth sips